freerange/site/soups/weeknotes/week-217.snip.markdown

 ## Printer kit

-[Printer][hello-printer], the open-source internet-connected receipt printer project, has received a steady stream of interest and in the middle of the week, James A made good on an earlier promise and offered [printer kits for sale](/printer-kit) to people in the UK.
+[Printer][hello-printer], the open-source internet-connected receipt printer project, has received a steady stream of interest and in the middle of the week, James A made good on an earlier promise and offered [printer kits for sale][printer-kit] to people in the UK.
 This is a bit of an experiment for us, but our main aim is to get more Printers out into the world thereby encouraging people to experiment and [build more content services](https://github.com/freerange/printer/wiki/Building-content-services) for them.

 I'm in the process of assembling my own Printer kit at home and it's definitely very straightforward.
-So if you previously read about Printer and were inspired to have a go, but were put off by the need to solder electronic components, go to the [GFR "store"](/printer-kit) now and buy yourself a kit!
+So if you previously read about Printer and were inspired to have a go, but were put off by the need to solder electronic components, go to the [GFR "store"][printer-kit] now and buy yourself a kit!

 ## Monday links